Spark Matsunaga: Political career

 In 1984, following many years of effort from Matsunaga, Congress passed a bill creating the U.S. Institute for Peace.

 For 22 years, Matsunaga presented legislation in Congress for the creation of the position of United States Poet Laureate.
 In 1985, a bill was finally passed authorizing the position of Poet Laureate Consultant in Poetry to the Library of Congress.

 Matsunaga was instrumental in the passage of a redress bill for people of Japanese descent who were detained in the United States during World War II.
 The $1.25 billion bill provided $20,000 to each detainee and also apologized to the detainees.

+To the Supreme Court, Matsunaga voted to confirm Sandra Day O'Connor, Antonin Scalia, and Anthony Kennedy, all of whom were confirmed unanimously by the senate.
+He voted against the nomination of William Rehnquist to be Chief Justice, as well as the nomination of Robert Bork to be associate justice, the latter of which was rejected in a 58–42 vote.

+In 1989, Matsunaga voted against President George H.W Bush's nomination of John Tower to be Secretary of Defense.
+Tower faced accusations of alcohol abuse and womanizing, and would ultimately be rejected by the Senate in a 53–47 vote.

 Matsunaga was known for his sense of humor.
 One famous incident involved Matsunaga and then-Secretary of State Alexander Haig at a White House reception for Japanese Prime Minister Zenko Suzuki in 1981.
 Haig reportedly mistook Matsunaga for a member of the Japanese delegation and asked if he spoke English.
 Matsunaga replied, "Yes, Mr. Secretary, I do — and I had the honor of voting for your confirmation the other day."

 Personal life and death

 Matsunaga was married to the former Helene Hatsumi Tokunaga and had three daughters and two sons.

-Matsunaga went to Toronto General Hospital for treatment and died in Toronto on April 15, 1990 at the age of 73 from prostate and bone cancer.
+Matsunaga had prostate cancer at the end of his life; by January 1990, he announced that the cancer had spread to his bones.
+He later went to Toronto General Hospital for treatment, and died there on April 15, 1990, at the age of 73.
 His flag-draped casket lay in state in the rotunda of the State Capitol in Honolulu.

 Legacy

 In 1997, Matsunaga's widow donated his papers to the University of Hawaiʻi at Mānoa.
 There were approximately 1200 boxes of material including documents, photographs, videos, and memorabilia from his 28 years in Congress.
 Also in the papers are professional and personal materials from his pre-Congressional life; especially noteworthy are documents, letters, photographs, and memorabilia from his Army service in the 100th Infantry Battalion.

 A bronze statue honoring him is in the Spark M. Matsunaga International Children's Garden For Peace at the Storybook Theatre of Hawaii in his hometown of Hanapepe, Kauaʻi.
-Matsunaga's portrait currently appears on US Series I Bonds in the $10,000 denomination.
-There is also an elementary school in Germantown, Maryland and a hospital in Honolulu named after him.
+As of 1999, Matsunaga's portrait appears on US Series I Bonds in the $10,000 denomination.
+There is also an elementary school in Germantown, Maryland and a VA Medical Center in Honolulu named after him.